AesaraB/mypaint-website/pages/design/contributing/documentation.md

 1. To act as a primer given to *new* developers so that they can get started as quickly as possible.
 They're presented to the reader as:
     1. Here's a file/concept.
-    2. This the gist of what you need to know.
+    2. This is the gist of what you need to know.
     3. You're now prepared to read through the code and understand the specifics.
 2. To help scope files/directories by describing them.